1922 United States Senate election in Indiana

 The 1922 United States Senate election in Indiana took place on November 7, 1922.
-Incumbent Republican U.S. Senator Harry Stewart New ran for re-election to a second term in office, but was defeated in the Republican primary by former Republican Senator Albert J. Beveridge.
+Incumbent Republican U.S. Senator Harry Stewart New ran for re-election to a second term in office, but was defeated in the Republican primary by former Republican Senator Albert J. Beveridge who was seeking a comeback.
 In the general election, Beveridge was defeated by Democratic former Governor of Indiana Samuel M. Ralston.
+Ralston would not serve in the Senate for long and he would pass away in 1925.